dawaltconley/sass-themes/README.md

 }
 ```

 This sets the class `.text-light` to apply the `text-light` property, which is a mix of the theme's text and background colors.
 If the theme is a light one (dark text on a light background), this will lighten the text, as the name implies.
-If the theme has light text on a dark background, this will _darkening_ it, to bring it closer to the background color.
+If the theme has light text on a dark background, this will _darken_ it, to bring it closer to the background color.

 Perhaps counter-intuitive.
 But when styling a site I am usually thinking of the colors of elements as relative to the rest of the page, or as serving the same _role_ within a theme.
 Theme classes are meant to do exactly that; they perform a function which is relative to the theme.
 This means that themes can be tried out, updated, and adjusted easily, even well into a site's development.